ReactionMechanismGenerator/RMG-Py/documentation/source/reference/kinetics/stickingcoefficient.rst

 .. autoclass:: rmgpy.kinetics.StickingCoefficient

-    The Sticking coefficient class uses an arrhenius-like expression to determine the sticking coefficient :math:`\gamma` of a species on a surface.
+    The Sticking coefficient class uses an Arrhenius-like expression to determine the sticking coefficient :math:`\gamma` of a species on a surface.

     .. math:: \gamma = A (T/T_0)^{n} \exp\left(-\frac{E_\mathrm{a}}{RT}\right)